Private rent and house prices, UK: September 2024

 11. Future developments

-We aim to include Northern Ireland in the Price Index of Private Rents (PIPR) in March 2025.
+In our Redevelopment of private rental prices statistics article, we announced that we aim to implement the Price Index of Private Rents (PIPR) methodology for Northern Ireland in March 2025.
 Until then, we will continue to use Index of Private Housing Rental Prices (IPHRP) methodology for Northern Ireland's private rental price statistics, and Verian (previously Kantar) data for Northern Ireland's consumer price statistics.

 Back to table of contents